-If your WhatsApp Video Calling disconnects randomly or WhatsApp Video Call poor quality, you must go and hit the network connection, whether it’s a Cellular Data or Wi-Fi.
+If your WhatsApp Video Calling disconnects randomly or your WhatsApp Video Calls poor quality, you must go and hit the network connection, whether it’s Cellular Data or Wi-Fi.
 You can switch the Cellular Data to Wi-Fi or vice versa and refresh the internet, while there’s one more way, enable Airplane Mode and disable Airplane Mode to make sure the internet works correctly and you can continue WhatsApp video calling.

 Cellular Data, Wi-Fi and Airplane buttons are available in the Control Center for quick access.

 If simple enabling or disabling the Wi-Fi doesn’t work, then forget the Wi-Fi and reconnect it.